 The look and feel

 The look and feel of any business premises is key.
 You want your employees to be comfortable and at ease in their place of work.
 Equally, you will want customers to be happy to be there.
 The use of lots of natural light, for example, is proven to increase workplace productivity.
-The look will need to reflect the type of business you run and you want people to identify your business at first glance.
+The look will need to reflect the type of business you run and you want people to identify your business at first glance, so you should consider other types of lighting as well like these tech decor lighting ideas – this way you’ll be sure to attract any new customers/clients!
 If you run a vintage craft shop you want to reflect this in the style of your premises.
 If you run a medical clinic then you will want to ensure the look is professional and sterile to instil confidence in your customers.
 The good news is that even if your proposed premises doesn’t have the right look straight away as long as it has potential it is a consideration.
 If you have found the ideal space in the best possible location then consider hiring professionals to give it the look you need, just be sure you budget for it.
 Medifit, for example, specialises in transforming business premises into the perfect medical or dental premises.

 Cost is always the most decisive factor.
 You want to get the balance right between affordability and meeting your needs.
 It may be tempting to opt for a ‘make do’ premises because of cost but will this end up costing you more in the long run?
 Are you better off paying more to make more?
 Are there any hidden or escalating costs over a set time period?
 When it comes to cost and affordability it is always recommended you discuss this with your accountant who can carry out a detailed costs benefit analysis to inform your decision.
 It is also imperative that you have a legal professional go over any contract you may be required to sign when it comes to undertaking new business premises.